 • Genium IP67: improved weatherproofing thanks to IP67, the Genium can now come into contact with splashed "fresh" water without damage

 • Enhanced Stumble Recovery: sampling input from the knee sensor array to identify interruption in the gait cycle to provide instant yielding resistance

 • Supported Stance Yielding: by increasing yielding resistance as the knee angle increases provides a new level of support when walking down ramps or sitting

-*Apple iOS compatibility is available with new versions of Genium and X3 only. iOS compatibility is not available with previous versions of Genium and X3.
+*Apple iOS compatibility is available with new versions of Genium and X3 that are equipped with "dual" BlueTooth connectivity hardware. iOS compatibility is not available with previous versions of Genium and X3.